Promoting gender equality throughout our value chain in Colombia

 Our vision of a more equitable world extends far beyond our own factories and offices.
 We are working hard to generate better living conditions for women in our extended chain in Colombia through programs such as Shakti, an inclusive micro-distribution project with which we offer training and additional income opportunities that has already benefited more than 10,000 Colombian women - most of them mothers head of the family - in 463 rural localities of the country.

-In addition, in 2019 our brand Dove won the UN Women's Equal to Equal Award, thanks to its non-sexist advertising work that promotes cultural transformation and the elimination of stereotypes.
+Also, in 2019 our brand Dove won the UN Women's Equal to Equal Award, thanks to its non-sexist advertising work that promotes cultural transformation and the elimination of stereotypes.
 As we transform our advertising and brands, make products more sustainable and inclusive, and promote diversity in our extended chain, we are also working to achieve equity, diversity and inclusion in everything we do.
 We have the Equity Labor Equity Certification, promoted by the Ministry of Labor of Colombia and the Presidential Council for Equity for Women, which seeks to identify and eliminate inequalities and barriers in labor matters in the country.

 Now, by being part of the WEP Business Community, we reaffirm our commitment to the empowerment of Colombian women.
 In the words of Andrés González, general manager of Unilever Colombia, “by adhering to the WEPs we continue to promote gender balance within our leadership areas and the empowerment of women in the workplace, the market and the community.
 We will continue to create employment opportunities for Colombian women and provide them with the tools so that they can fulfil their potential”.